 Under Nevada’s comparative negligence law, the liability is spread proportionately among those in an accident according to the percentage of fault.
 This means that, for example, if a jury finds one driver is found to be 60 percent to blame and another driver is 40 percent at fault for hitting a plaintiff who suffered $100,000 in damages, the two at-fault drivers would be ordered to pay $60,000 and $40,000 respectively to the accident victim.

-Contact a Las Vegas Multi-Vehicle Car Accident Lawyer
+Talk to a Las Vegas Car Accident Lawyer Today

 Meet with a car accident lawyer at Sam & Ash in Las Vegas for a free legal consultation.
 We are tough-minded legal advocates but also friendly, down-to-earth professionals who will listen to you and advocate for you.
 We are here to fight for What’s Right for you.
 Contact us today.